Wise314/quantum-phi-validation/patent_docs/PATENT_STATUS.md

 - (c) predicting circuit error rate based on said minimum Φ; and
 - (d) selecting alternative qubits when minimum Φ < Φ_c.

+**Claim 5.** A method for quantum circuit compilation comprising:
+- (a) calculating Φ for all available qubits on a quantum processor;
+- (b) ranking qubits by Φ value;
+- (c) mapping logical qubits to physical qubits with highest Φ values; and
+- (d) avoiding qubits with Φ < Φ_c when alternative mappings exist.

+**Claim 6.** A method for quantum entanglement path selection comprising:
+- (a) receiving a request to entangle two or more non-adjacent qubits;
+- (b) calculating Φ for all qubits on paths between target qubits according to Claim 1;
+- (c) generating candidate SWAP paths connecting target qubits;
+- (d) scoring each path by minimum Φ among qubits along the path;
+- (e) selecting the path with highest minimum Φ; and
+- (f) executing entanglement operations along selected path.

+**Claim 7.** A method for quantum error correction qubit selection comprising:
+- (a) calculating Φ for all available physical qubits according to Claim 1;
+- (b) ranking physical qubits by Φ value;
+- (c) selecting the N highest-Φ qubits for encoding a logical qubit, where N is determined by the error correction code;
+- (d) monitoring Φ of selected qubits over time; and
+- (e) replacing physical qubits in the logical qubit encoding when their Φ falls below Φ_c.

+**Claim 8.** A method for cross-platform quantum benchmarking comprising:
+- (a) obtaining calibration metrics from a first quantum computing platform;
+- (b) mapping said metrics to I, ρ, and S according to platform-specific definitions;
+- (c) calculating Φ for each qubit on said platform according to Claim 1;
+- (d) repeating steps (a)-(c) for additional quantum computing platforms;
+- (e) generating standardized quality scores for each platform based on Φ distribution; and
+- (f) comparing platforms using said standardized scores.

 ### Dependent Claims

-**Claim 5.** The method of Claim 1, wherein the coupling constant α = 0.1.
+**Claim 9.** The method of Claim 1, wherein the coupling constant α = 0.1.

-**Claim 6.** The method of Claim 1, wherein the critical threshold Φ_c = 0.25.
+**Claim 10.** The method of Claim 1, wherein the critical threshold Φ_c = 0.25.

-**Claim 7.** The method of Claim 1, wherein the quantum sensor is selected from the group consisting of: superconducting qubits, trapped ion qubits, NV-center sensors, SQUID magnetometers, and atomic clocks.
+**Claim 11.** The method of Claim 1, wherein the quantum sensor is selected from the group consisting of: superconducting qubits, trapped ion qubits, NV-center sensors, SQUID magnetometers, and atomic clocks.

-**Claim 8.** The method of Claim 1, further comprising:
+**Claim 12.** The method of Claim 1, further comprising:
 - classifying the quantum sensor as GOOD when Φ ≥ 0.25;
 - classifying the quantum sensor as MARGINAL when 0 ≤ Φ < 0.25; and
 - classifying the quantum sensor as BAD when Φ < 0.

-**Claim 9.** The method of Claim 1, wherein a quantum sensor classified as BAD has a predicted fidelity of zero.
+**Claim 13.** The method of Claim 1, wherein a quantum sensor classified as BAD has a predicted fidelity of zero.

-**Claim 10.** The system of Claim 2, wherein the measurement module interfaces with IBM Quantum, Google Quantum AI, IonQ, Rigetti, or other quantum computing platforms.
+**Claim 14.** The system of Claim 2, wherein the measurement module interfaces with IBM Quantum, Google Quantum AI, IonQ, Rigetti, Quantinuum, or other quantum computing platforms.

-**Claim 11.** The system of Claim 2, further comprising a calibration scheduler configured to prioritize recalibration of quantum sensors with Φ < Φ_c.
+**Claim 15.** The system of Claim 2, further comprising a calibration scheduler configured to prioritize recalibration of quantum sensors with Φ < Φ_c.

-**Claim 12.** The method of Claim 3, wherein two-qubit gates with min_Φ < 0.25 exhibit at least 4x higher error rates than gates with min_Φ ≥ 0.25.
+**Claim 16.** The method of Claim 3, wherein two-qubit gates with min_Φ < 0.25 exhibit at least 4x higher error rates than gates with min_Φ ≥ 0.25.

-**Claim 13.** The method of Claim 4, wherein circuits using low-Φ qubits exhibit 25-63x higher execution error than circuits using high-Φ qubits.
+**Claim 17.** The method of Claim 4, wherein circuits using low-Φ qubits exhibit 25-63x higher execution error than circuits using high-Φ qubits.

-**Claim 14.** The method of Claim 1, wherein the threshold Φ_c = 0.25 is derived from the quantum triality relation D² + V² + C² = 1, where maximum environmental correlation occurs at λ = 0.25.
+**Claim 18.** The method of Claim 1, wherein the threshold Φ_c = 0.25 is derived from the quantum triality relation D² + V² + C² = 1, where maximum environmental correlation occurs at λ = 0.25.

-**Claim 15.** The method of Claim 1, wherein threshold Φ_c = 0.25 is validated as being within 10% of optimal discrimination threshold across 445 qubits.
+**Claim 19.** The method of Claim 1, wherein threshold Φ_c = 0.25 is validated as being within 10% of optimal discrimination threshold across 445 qubits.

+**Claim 20.** The method of Claim 5, wherein two-qubit gates are preferentially mapped to qubit pairs where both qubits have Φ ≥ 0.25.

+**Claim 21.** The method of Claim 6, wherein paths containing qubits with Φ < 0.25 are deprioritized when alternatives exist.

+**Claim 22.** The method of Claim 6, applied to GHZ state preparation, Bell state preparation, or other multi-qubit entangled states.

+**Claim 23.** The method of Claim 6, wherein entanglement circuits using low-Φ qubits exhibit at least 4x higher error than circuits using high-Φ qubits.

+**Claim 24.** The method of Claim 7, wherein the error correction code is selected from: Surface code, Steane code, Shor code, or concatenated codes.

+**Claim 25.** The method of Claim 8, wherein standardized quality scores include: mean Φ, percentage of qubits with Φ ≥ 0.25, and Φ standard deviation.

+**Claim 26.** The method of Claim 8, applicable to platforms including: IBM Quantum, IonQ, Rigetti, Google Quantum AI, Quantinuum, and Azure Quantum backends.

-**Claim 16.** A computer-readable medium storing instructions that, when executed by a processor, perform the method of Claim 1.
+**Claim 27.** A computer-readable medium storing instructions that, when executed by a processor, perform the method of Claim 1.

-**Claim 17.** The method of Claim 1, wherein the same formula Φ = I × ρ - α × S and threshold Φ_c = 0.25 are applicable to both quantum systems and classical systems including mechanical bearings, power grids, and neural networks.
+**Claim 28.** The method of Claim 1, wherein the same formula Φ = I × ρ - α × S and threshold Φ_c = 0.25 are applicable to both quantum systems and classical systems including mechanical bearings, power grids, and neural networks.

-**Claim 18.** A method for quantum circuit compilation comprising:
-- (a) calculating Φ for all available qubits on a quantum processor;
-- (b) ranking qubits by Φ value;
-- (c) mapping logical qubits to physical qubits with highest Φ values; and
-- (d) avoiding qubits with Φ < Φ_c when alternative mappings exist.
+**Claim 29.** The method of Claim 1, wherein the formula requires zero training data and applies immediately to new quantum hardware.

 ---